anthonyalford/phai/README.md

 ## OpenAI

 ### API
-OpenAI has an API that lets you invoke pretrained text models as a web service:
+OpenAI has an API that lets you invoke pretrained text and image generation models as a web service:

 [https://openai.com/api/](https://openai.com/api/)